vanyasem/Lomiri-Arch/BUILDING-ARM.md

 ```

 Build the packages:

-_If your decided to use your local repo, you have to build packages in this specific order, as some packages depend on each other_

 Run `rebuild-repo.sh` from the PKGBUILDs directory.
 Make sure to configure sudo timeout for your build user, as it defaults to 5 minutes.